srsampson/DMRDecode/README.md

 It is Java based so should run under Microsoft Windows, Apple and Linux PC's.
 The only hardware needed will be a radio scanner with a discriminator audio output.

 The core of the program is based around the open source DSD program.
-That program was written in C and ran under Linux only, so it was converted to Java and removed sections that don't relate to DMR.
+That program was written in C and ran under Linux only, so it was converted to Java and sections removed that didn't relate to DMR.

 #### Networking
 The program listens for connections on TCP/IP Port 17887.
 When a client connects (this can be simulated with the command "telnet 127.0.0.1 17887") the program responds with "OK".
 Up to 10 clients can be connected.